 Coral gardens teem with colorful sea life, making for wonderful snorkeling and diving expeditions.
 Shelling on the powder-soft beaches and offshore sandbars is among the finest in The Bahamas.
 You can find starfish and sanddollars as you stroll along the shores.
 Boaters are encouraged to explore deserted islands like Fiddle Cay to the north and No Name Cay and Pelican Cay to the south of Green Turtle Cay.

 Green Turtle Cay is a history lover’s delight.
 Founded by the Loyalists in the 1700s, the historic village of New Plymouth was born of those individuals still loyal to the Crown of England.
 Easily accessible by rental golf carts, New Plymouth hosts the Albert Lowe Museum, the Loyalists Sculpture Garden, along with many little, quaint bars and restaurants.
 New Plymouth is unique in that it is a true working Bahamian village.
 While in the village, be sure to stop by some of the workshops of the local craftsmen, see their work and meet some of the friendliest people in the world.

 Bluff House is one of the most beautiful pieces of property on Green Turtle Cay.
-Situated between the Sea of Abaco and White Sound, Bluff House is 12 tropical acres of land stretching across the width of Green Turtle Cay from White Sound to the Sea of Abaco
+Located on 12 tropical acres, it stretches across the width of Green Turtle Cay from White Sound to the Sea of Abaco.

 Take a look for yourself …